-Besides à la carte creations priced at 13.000 Won (10 Euros), Sona offers tasting menus which will let you dive into a variety of its dessert world.
+Besides à la carte creations priced at 13.000 Won (10 Euros), Sona offers tasting menus that will let you dive into a variety of its dessert world.

-In Gangnam neighborhood, that became world-known for the peculiar dancing style, this ‘better desserts’ niche may be its sweet signature.
+In the Gangnam neighborhood, which became world-known for the peculiar dancing style, this ‘better desserts’ niche might be its sweet signature.